Close

 Don’t Hover, Empower

-Tools like Google Family Link and Kids360 make it easy to monitor your child’s device use, but you need to resist the urge to micromanage them.
+Tools like Google Family Link, Samsung Kids app, and Findmykids make it easy to monitor your child’s device use, but you need to resist the urge to micromanage them.
 Balance is the name of the game—allow safe exploration while keeping firm, reasonable boundaries.

 Keep Devices in Common Areas